 Locomotives and Rolling Stock

 Scroll down to learn the history of our historic locomotives and passenger cars!
-Our locomotive roster consists of five vintage diesel locomotives (three are operational) and one fully operational steam locomotive.
+We own five vintage diesel locomotives (three are operational) and one fully operational steam locomotive.
 Our passenger car roster is made up of equipment ranging from 1916 to the 1960s.
 We have traditional enclosed coaches and three open-air cars that are offered in the warmer months.
 Please note that we have the right to substitute locomotives and/or passenger cars without advance notice.
 Seating is also first-come, first-served on most trains.
 We do not offer group rates on regularly scheduled rides.
 Tour groups or other groups may rent the entire train for private excursions.
 Other arrangements can be made for renting a car for parties etc. Click here for details!

 GP7 No. 5833 (Ex-C&O) Status: Operational